mleggett25/UFOs/README.md

 If the user were to input search criteria into the filters such as 1/1/2010 into Date, ca into State, and triangle into Shape, the webpage would filter the UFO data and produce only data that matches the criteria:

 ![UFO Webpage Filters](static/images/webpage_filters.PNG)

+## Summary
+Overall, this webpage provides a useful and practical way for people to get an in-depth analysis of UFO sightings, allowing users to filter for multiple criteria at the same time.
+As with most projects, however, there is room for further development.
+One of the drawbacks of this webpage is that users must input the search criteria as all lowercase.
+For example, if a user were to input 'CA' instead of 'ca' in the State filter, the table would not produce data for California.
+One area of further development would be to allow for users to input whatever their desired case by using the .toLowerCase() function on the value of their search.
+Another area of further development could be to allow users to click the headers to sort the data by the specified column.
+For example, if the user wanted to sort the data ascendingly or descendingly by the duration, the user could click the 'Duration' header to sort the data.